aprilsbloom/consol/README.md

   - currently, consol supports the following styles:
     - `reset`, `bold`, `italic`, `underline` and `strikethrough`
   - these are just shorthand for the raw ansi values

+### misc
+here are a few misc customization options consol also offers:
+- `enableLogging()` / `disableLogging()`
+  - outright stop logging anything to the console
+- `setLogLevel()`
+  - by default, this is set to `LogLevel.Fatal`, meaning it omits any debug logs.
+- `setJsonIndent()`
+  - this allows you to change the indentation levels of any stringified objects being logged